 - Following the editorial review and upon acceptance the College will then arrange for the article to be uploaded onto the website (go live) after which it may be cited as a Royal College recognised publication in your CV.

 - The College would encourage Ophthalmologists of all grades to submit articles.

-Ophthalmopaedia is categorised alphabetically, but a Table of Contents and a list of Contributors will be available.
-Access is by Login - see the links.
+Ophthalmopaedia is categorised alphabetically, but a Table of Contents and a list of Contributors will be available along with a search facility.
+Access is by Login - see related links.